dariomele/legget_garg/README.md

 This is the official repository for the Quantum Non-Demolition Measurement (`QNDM`) algorithm, as described in  [arXiv:2502.17040](https://arxiv.org/abs/2502.17040).

-The basic idea of the paper is to numerically investigate an alternative to the canonical Leggett-Garg inequalities by exploiting the so-called Quantum Non-Demolition Measurements (QNDM).
-The theoretical work showed that ND measurements
+The basic idea of the paper is to numerically investigate an alternative to the canonical Leggett-Garg (LG) inequalities by exploiting the so-called Quantum Non-Demolition Measurements (QNDM) to detect Macro-Reealism (MR) violations.
+The theoretical work showed that ND measurements always detect MR violation, even when LG inequalities hold, thus being a sufficient condition for MR violation

 ## Repository Structure